 Let’s Start at the Very Beginning: What is a cloud deployment model?

-When we talk about cloud deployment models, we are referring to the different platforms on which the cloud services are running, which varies based on the control and accessibility the end user wants to have over the services provided through the cloud.
+When we talk about cloud deployment models, we are referring to the different platforms on which the cloud services are running, which vary based on the control and accessibility the end user wants to have over the services provided through the cloud.

 What are the types of cloud deployment?

 Although we usually talk about cloud deployment as the opposite of on-premise deployment, there are actually three main types of cloud deployment to be aware of.
-First, there is private cloud, mostly used by enterprise organizations, then there’s public cloud, which is the most common and accessible type, and finally hybrid cloud - a flexible option for business needs.
+First, there is the private cloud, mostly used by enterprise organizations, then there’s the public cloud, which is the most common and accessible type, and finally hybrid cloud - a flexible option for business needs.
 Each type serves a different purpose depending on the needs of the user, but it essentially comes down to a question of control vs cost.
 Let’s take a closer look:

 1. Commonly Used by Enterprise Companies: Private Cloud

 A private cloud is just that – private.
 Its purpose is to be used exclusively by a single company.
-The hardware for a private cloud is often located on-premise at a company’s datacenter, but can also be hosted (privately) by a third-party service provider as a commercial or external private cloud.
+The hardware for a private cloud is often located on-premise at a company’s data center, but can also be hosted (privately) by a third-party service provider as a commercial or external private cloud.
 Companies that aren’t able to invest in the infrastructure needed to host a cloud, but want tight control over it, may choose an external private cloud.

 Much like a private or internal network (a computer network disconnected from the internet, and only accessible by permission), with a private cloud, companies will have full control over the management of their cloud environment, and it is fully integrated with their existing infrastructure, networks, and databases.
-This control comes at a cost however, and means that not only are private clouds more expensive to set up, they also need a lot of care and attention from your IT team to maintain.
+This control comes at a cost however, and means that not only are private clouds more expensive to set up, but they also need a lot of care and attention from your IT team to maintain.

 2. Cheaper and More Accessible: Public Cloud

 With a public cloud, you are essentially renting space in the cloud from a third-party cloud service provider.
-The provider owns all the hardware and infrastructure, and unlike with a private cloud, a public cloud is used by multiple tenants (or users) with their accounts commonly accessed through a web browser.
+The provider owns all the hardware and infrastructure, and unlike a private cloud, a public cloud is used by multiple tenants (or users) with their accounts commonly accessed through a web browser.
 In general, while a public cloud doesn’t provide the user with control over the data as they would with a private cloud, it is more accessible and cost-effective.
 It also means that users get updates to their services much faster, as with a public cloud, the cloud service provider can push out new updates to their users all at once.

 3. A Flexible Option for Business Needs: Hybrid cloud

 Some companies decide to not go with either private or public cloud, and instead opt to go with a combination of both.
-A hybrid cloud offers greater flexibility to businesses and means that, depending on their specific needs, they can deploy applications that require extra security on the private cloud, and use the public cloud for less sensitive applications, or as a fall back if they need additional cloud capacity.
+A hybrid cloud offers greater flexibility to businesses and means that, depending on their specific needs, they can deploy applications that require extra security on the private cloud, and use the public cloud for less sensitive applications, or as a fallback if they need additional cloud capacity.

 The Beginning’s a Very Good Place to Start: IaaS, PaaS, and SaaS